videolan/libvlcsharp/README.md

 - Stream to distant renderers, like Chromecast.
 - 360 video and 3D audio playback with viewpoint change.
 - Support for Ambisonics audio and more than 8 audio channels.
-- Subtitles size modification live.
+- Subtitles size live modification.
 - Hardware and software decoding on all platforms.
 - DVD playback and menu navigation.
 - Equalizer support.